felixayot/custopedia/README.md

 ![Custopedia home page](home_page.png)

+Browse it [here](https://www.custopedia.tech) to experience more of it's features and functionalities.

 More details on the inspiration to this project as well as a detailed tech stack leveraged, visit the below links where I wrote a blog on my journey and experience on this project.
 - [Project proposal](https://github.com/felixayot/ALX_SE_important_concepts/blob/master/custopedia.md)
 - [MVP Specification](https://github.com/felixayot/ALX_SE_important_concepts/blob/master/custopedia_mvp_specification.md)